Evercoder/clipboard-inspector/README.md

 ## Running the project locally

 The project requires Node and NPM/Yarn to run locally.
-It's built with React (piped through Babel / Webpack) — bit more cumbersome to set up but makes it easy to prototype fast.
+It's built with React (piped through Babel / Webpack) — a bit more cumbersome to set up but makes it easy to prototype quickly.

 After cloning the repo, run `yarn` (or `npm install`) in the project folder to install all dependencies.